Modernize Your Employee Incentive Program

 Don’t Give One-Size-Fits-All Rewards

-Or, if creating a catalog of rewards isn’t possible, at least reach out to your employees through surveys to see which rewards are the most popular.
+If creating a catalog of rewards isn’t feasible, at least reach out to your employees through surveys to see which rewards are the most popular.
 The last thing you want is to put time and money into implementing an incentive only to find that no one cares.

 Awardco offers millions of reward options through Amazon so that each employee can choose the reward that’s most meaningful to them.
-After all, we would be more motivated to work for the headphones on our Amazon wishlist than for the company-branded sweatshirt option.
+After all, most of us would be more motivated to work for the headphones on our Amazon wishlist than for the company-branded sweatshirt option.

 We help our clients become the hero in their own story.